Crosby Law Firm

 Car accidents happen every day.
 In fact, in 2023, there were 1,143 fatal crashes in Illinois.
 Common types of car accidents include:

-- Rear-End Collisions: These occur when one vehicle crashes into the back of another.
-Typically caused by tailgating, distracted driving, or sudden stops, rear-end collisions are frequent in heavy traffic.
-They can cause injuries ranging from minor whiplash to serious back and neck trauma or fractures.
+• Rear-End Collisions: These occur when one vehicle hits the back of another.
+Typically caused by distracted driving, tailgating, or abrupt stops, rear-end collisions are frequent in heavy traffic.
+They can cause injuries ranging from minor whiplash to serious back and neck trauma.

-- T-Bone Accidents: T-bone accidents occur when the front of one vehicle strikes the side of another.
-These often happen at intersections when a driver fails to yield or stop, such as running red lights.
+• T-Bone Accidents: T-bone crashes occur when the front of one vehicle strikes the side of another.
+These often happen at intersections when a driver fails to yield or stop, such as by running a red light.
 Injuries can be severe, particularly to occupants on the impacted side.

-- Sideswipe Collisions: Sideswipes happen when vehicles traveling parallel to each other make contact, often due to unsafe lane changes or failure to check blind spots.
-Injuries can vary but may include broken bones or whiplash.
+• Sideswipe Collisions: Sideswipes happen when vehicles traveling parallel to each other make contact, often due to unsafe lane changes or failure to check blind spots.
 Secondary accidents may result if a sideswipe forces a vehicle off the road or out of a lane.

-- Rollover Accidents: Rollover accidents are when a vehicle rolls over onto its side or roof.
+• Rollover Accidents: Rollover accidents are when a vehicle rolls over onto its side or roof.
 These are among the most deadly types of crashes.
-They often occur at higher speeds or when a vehicle loses control due to sharp turns, slippery roads, or collisions with curbs or guardrails.
+They often occur at high speeds or when a vehicle loses control due to sharp turns, slippery roads, or collisions with curbs or guardrails.
 Occupants in rollovers can experience violent movements inside the vehicle, roof collapse, and risk being ejected.

 The type of accident you were involved in can affect how serious your injuries are.
 For example, head-on accidents usually cause more damage than rear-end collisions.
 The National Safety Council (NSC) reported that there were 5.1 million medically consulted injuries from motor vehicle incidents in 2023.